Integrating a client dashboard for a zero-waste flower recycling service

 While themes of sustainability & giving weren’t immediately connected to their wedding plans, our interviewees all had a deep and emotional attachment and personal memories of charity & giving.
-They look to vet and explore charity most often through their peers and local communities.
-It is essential to understand what a difference their donation makes.
+They look to vet and explore a charity most often through their peers and local communities.
+It is essential for brides and grooms to understand the impact of their donation.

 Weddings are great big collaborations

 Getting things done amid wedding planning is a complex endeavor, relying on agreements made between the couple, parents, wedding planners, and vendors.
 A number of our couples often used google docs & sheets to collaborate on wedding invites, timelines, and to-dos.